 Attributes of the actual decor can also evoke positive (or negative) feelings and associations.
-Natural colors or colors associated with nature (brown/wood, green/foliage, yellow/earthy) are warmer and friendlier, while blues and greys tend to be cooler yet sophisticated.
+Natural colors or colors associated with nature (brown/wood, green/foliage, yellow/earthy) are warmer and friendlier, while blues and grays tend to be cooler yet sophisticated.

 Another thing to consider in color choice is that color/vision also tends to change as we age.
 Seniors see more yellow, and gray is often a common color used in institutional settings.
 It’s suggested that using greens and yellows can help enhance colors in seniors’ vision.

-Bold or dramatic patterns are not typically the best for residents in an assisted living situation, as it may be overly stimulating.
+Bold or dramatic patterns are not typically the best for residents in an assisted living situation, as they may be overly stimulating.
 Subtle patterns, accent colors, and gentle contrasts are useful, however, and can help denote a transition or border from one room to the next.

 Natural Lighting Benefits Everyone

-When possible, take advantage of natural day light to brighten a room.
+When possible, take advantage of natural daylight to brighten a room.
 Not only is it ‘friendlier,’ but it can physiologically help residents stick to a regular sleep cycle.
 Exposure to natural light could potentially increase exposure to Vitamin D, which encourages muscle movement, cell growth regulation, and helps the body absorb calcium – a crucial benefit in the fight against osteoporosis.

 A Home Environment